TS000/Stencil/README.md

 ## Intro
 Stencil is a platform, written in javascript, for selling things.
 The asynchronous nature of Node.js is what makes Stencil so quick.
 Instead of serving requests one at a time like the PHP backed Blueprint did, Stencil is able to serve requests in a parallistic manner.
 Stencil uses Handlebars.js to bring data to the DOM.
-Why this is great is that handlebars can be broken up into components which can be reused.
+Handlebars is great because our code can be broken up into components which can be reused.

 ### Handlebars
 Take this example: